 Your doctor has requested an imaging study called a Voiding Cystourethrogram (VCUG).
 A VCUG is a test that uses x-rays to take pictures of the urinary system.
 It shows how well the bladder and its connecting tubes (called the urethra and the ureters) are working.
+The study is commonly used to evaluate children for a condition called vesicoureteral reflux.
 The test can also determine whether the flow of urine is normal as the bladder empties.
 This procedure is under the direction of Richard J. Sukov, MD, FACR, Chief of Gastrointestinal Imaging at Cedars-Sinai Medical Center.
 Our team of physicians and medical staff work hard to make sure that you will be as comfortable as possible during this exam.

 Before Your Procedure

-No special preparation is necessary before you have this exam.
+For adults and for children no special preparation is necessary before this exam.

 Because you will be asked to change into a hospital gown, please wear clothing that is easy for you to remove and put back on.